Stances of Faiths on LGBTQ Issues: Religious Society of Friends (Quakers)

 “Homosexual and bisexual people in this society are subject to serious discrimination in many areas: in employment, housing, medical care, family life education, parental rights and the right to worship.
 We believe sexual acts in private between consenting adults should be removed from all criminal sanctions.
 Civil rights should be extended to protect homosexual and bisexual people just as they now protect other groups which suffer discrimination.
 We urge Friends and Friendly organizations to work for appropriate legislation.”

 The Friends United Meeting, one of the three major associations for Friends in the United States, issued a policy statement in 1988, “Minute 88-GB-52,” calling for equal rights protections for gays and lesbians:

 “We affirm the civil rights of all people to secular employment, housing, education and health care without regard to their sexual orientation.
 In particular, we condemn violence, whether verbal or physical, against homosexuals, and call for their full protection under the civil rights laws.”

-In a 1999 statement, “A Concern About Sexual and Gender Identity,” AFSC reaffirmed its commitment to LGBT equality, saying:
+In a 1999 statement, “A Concern About Sexual and Gender Identity,” AFSC reaffirmed its commitment to LGBTQ equality, saying: